Suspected WikiLeaks source appears in U.S. court

 The additional charges were brought against Manning last spring.

-The proceedings began one day before Manning, a Crescent, Oklahoma, native, marked his 24th birthday.
+The proceedings begin one day before Manning, a Crescent, Oklahoma, native, celebrates his 24th birthday.

-Members of the Bradley Manning Support Network demonstrated on Friday, joined by protesters from the Occupy movement's encampments in Washington and on Wall Street, the organizations said.
+Members of the Bradley Manning Support Network were planning demonstrations on Friday outside Fort Meade and a march outside the base on Saturday, joined by protesters from the Occupy movement's encampments in Washington and on Wall Street, the organizations said.

-Supporters plan a march outside the base on Saturday with Daniel Ellsberg, who released the controversial history of the Vietnam War known as the Pentagon Papers in 1971, expected to address them.
+Daniel Ellsberg, who released the controversial history of the Vietnam War known as the Pentagon Papers in 1971, is expected to address the protesters on Saturday along with former military veterans and diplomats, Manning supporters said in an email.

 Manning defenders see him as a hero.
 Some view the release of the cables, with their frank discussion of corruption in some countries, as having contributed to the Arab Spring protests in the Middle East.

-"He stands accused of doing the right thing," said Zack Pesavento, who was at Fort Meade.
+"He stands accused of doing the right thing," said Zack Pesavento, who was at Fort Meade on Friday morning.

-Some protesters held signs that read: "Free Bradley Manning" and "The Truth Will Set You Free."

-As the first day of hearings ended, a man with the group "Veterans for Peace" shouted inside the courtroom: "Bradley Manning, you're a hero," according to witnesses in the room.
-Manning, controlled throughout, didn't respond or turn around.

 Manning was caught after he bragged about his activities to former hacker Adrian Lamo, who turned him in to authorities, Lamo told Reuters.

-Lamo said Manning, who worked as an intelligence analyst for the 10th Mountain Division's 2nd Brigade in Iraq, told him he would bring in CDs and load them with downloaded data from the military's Secret Internet Protocol Router Network, known as SIPRNet.
+Lamo said Manning, who worked as an intelligence analyst for the 10th Mountain Division's 2nd Brigade in Iraq, told him he would come into work with music on a recordable CD labeled "something like 'Lady Gaga.'"
+He would then erase the music and download data from the military's Secret Internet Protocol Router Network, known as SIPRNet.

+Manning said he "listened and lip-synced to Lady Gaga's song 'Telephone' while exfiltrating possibly the largest data spillage in (A)merican history," according to a transcript of his Internet chats with Lamo, the details of which were confirmed by Lamo to Reuters and which were published by Wired Magazine.

-In Internet chats with Lamo, Manning appears to acknowledged giving materials to WikiLeaks founder Julian Assange.
+In his Internet chats with Lamo, Manning appears to acknowledged giving materials to Assange.
 He wrote to Lamo: "I'm a high profile source ... and I've developed a relationship with Assange."

-Assange is in Britain fighting extradition to Sweden over accusations of rape and sexual assault made by two female former WikiLeaks volunteers in August 2010.
-Britain's Supreme Court said on Friday it granted permission for Assange to appeal his case.